zefoy/ngx-swiper-wrapper/README.md

 keyboardControl     // Enables navigation through arrow keys (Default: false).
 ```

-For more detailed documentation with all the supported options see [swiper documentation](http://idangero.us/swiper/api/).
+For more detailed documentation with all the supported events / options see [swiper documentation](http://idangero.us/swiper/api/).

 ##### Available control / helper functions (provided by the directive):